Transforma logo

 Limited manufacturers and vetting of devices will limit the growth of the market

-This subsection claims that procurement contracts often take considerable time and many years of effort, which restrict their quick adoption and prevent small defence equipment providers from entering the market.
+This subsection claims that procurement contracts often take considerable time and many years of effort, which restricts their quick adoption and prevents small defence equipment providers from entering the market.
+It also adds a few examples of relevant IoT deployments in this application, like Robotic Research being awarded the contract to supply boot-strapped GPS-denied devices.

 Security Guards